GTA-UFRJ/sensingbus/flushing/README.md

 		auth_algs=1
 		ignore_broadcast_ssid=0
 		wpa=2
-		wpa_passphrase=S3ns1nG_bu5
+		wpa_passphrase=<password>
 		wpa_key_mgmt=WPA-PSK
 		wpa_pairwise=CCMP
 		wpa_group_rekey=86400
 		ieee80211n=1
 		wme_enabled=1

+Step 3) In this file, edit the variable wpa_passphrase to some password which it will be Wi-Fi's password.

-Step 3) Now you have to say to Raspberry Pi where to find this configuration file.
+Step 4) Say to Raspberry Pi where to find this configuration file.
 Run that command to edit the file /etc/default/hostapd.

 Find the line: